Quick Answer: The Fleet Manager’s Rule of Thumb

 The Collector’s Dilemma: When "Peak Amps" Meet Reality

 There is a specific, sinking feeling known only to those who manage a fleet of dormant vehicles.
-You’ve spent weeks preparing for a weekend drive, the weather is finally perfect, and you approach your prized classic or your heavy-duty weekend hauler, only to be met with a hollow click or a sluggish, dying groan from the starter.
-In that moment, the "garage anxiety" sets in.
-You reach for a portable jump starter, but will it actually work?
+You’ve spent weeks preparing for a weekend drive, the weather is perfect, and you approach your prized classic or heavy-duty hauler, only to be met with a hollow click or a sluggish, dying groan.
+In that moment, "garage anxiety" sets in.

-To truly ensure modern self-reliance, we must look past the labels and understand the "credibility math" of battery physics.
-This guide will help you navigate the technical nuances of selecting a jump starter capacity that actually delivers when your fleet has been sitting for months.
+To ensure modern self-reliance, we must look past the labels and understand the "credibility math" of battery physics.

 Understanding the "Cranking" vs. "Peak" Disconnect